 - Preheat oven to 200C/Gas 6.
 Sprinkle flour over your baking tray and set aside.

-- Measure the flour and salt into a bowl.
+- Measure the flour, baking powder and salt into a bowl.
 Cut the butter into cubes and place in the flour

 - Rub the butter and flour through your fingers until the mixture looks like breadcrumbs